-- Use a tool to get an overview of different times around the world.
-We included some suggestions in the list of remote meeting tools at the end of this post so you can avoid scheduling a meeting when it’s 2 AM for one of your teammates!
+- Use a tool to get an overview of your teammates’ timezones and schedules.
+We included some suggestions in the list of remote meeting tools at the end of this post!

-2 Set rules on how and when the meeting will be run
+Tip #2 Set rules on how and when the meeting will run